Immunizations and Other Health Information

 • COVID-19: UVM Health Network, in accordance with CMS requirements, requires medical students to be fully vaccinated against COVID-19 as a condition to providing on-site services on UVM Health Network premises.
 Fully vaccinated means that students have received both doses of the Moderna, Pfizer or AstraZeneca vaccine or one dose of the J&J/Janssen vaccine At this time, boosters are recommended but not required.

 • Influenza Vaccine: One dose annually each fall is required.
 The University of Vermont will provide a flu shot clinic at an appropriate time.
-Students not immunized at the clinic must seek flu vaccine from their primary health care clinicians, local healthcare network or other community resources.
+Students not immunized at the clinic must seek flu vaccine from their primary health care clinicians, local healthcare network, Student Health Services or other community resources.

 • N95 Mask Fitting: All students will be scheduled, prior to clinical assignments, for training and fit testing with N95 respirators to be used when caring for patients with known or suspected illness requiring airborne precautions.